strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Detects changes in your server code.
    - Auto Publish/Generate mode keeps your server up-to-date.

+🌱 **Automatic Installer:**
+   - Server Installer Window that installs everything necessary from the ground up.
+   - Checks what you need and gives you detailed feedback on important steps.

 📊 **Real-time Monitoring & Control:**
    - Monitor server status and port availability directly in Unity.
-   - View real-time server logs within the editor.
+   - View real-time server logs within the editor and save them.
    - Server errors are mirrored in the Unity console for easy debugging.

 💾 **Backup & Restore:**